Skip to main content

 All about probiotics

-Probiotics: the beneficial bacteria in your gut.
-These bacteria support our gut flora.
-Read on to discover everything you need to know about these microorganisms.
-The different types, what they do, which foods they are found in, and more.
+Probiotics are live micro-organisms, usually bacteria, that naturally occur in and on the body.
+Read on to discover everything you need to know about these micro-organisms: the different types, what they do, which foods contain them, and more.

 What are probiotics?

-Millions of microorganisms live in your gut, forming your gut microbiome.
-These microorganisms are referred to as probiotics.
+Millions of micro-organisms live in your gut together forming your gut microbiome.
+Some micro-organisms are referred to as probiotics when they are consumed in sufficient amounts and have been specifically selected.

 What types of probiotics are there?